-The Google Spreadsheets data source is used to extract tabular data from Google Spreadsheets and then use it in Peakboard like any other data source.
+The Google Spreadsheets data source is used to retrieve tabular data from Google Spreadsheets for further use in Peakboard.

-- Column Names in 1st Row means that the column contents of the first line are used as headings for the output columns.
+- Column names in first row (6) means that the column contents of the first row are used as headers for the output columns.

-- Switch Rows and Columns treats the rows and columns in reverse, like a pivot table.
+- Swap rows and columns (7) treats the rows and columns each in reverse, just like a pivot table.

 With the [Reload interval] (8) you define the time interval for the automatic reloading of the data in seconds.
 A click on [Load data] (9) shows you a preview of the data according to the settings and updates the metadata in the column list.